leoyu037/docker_tutorial/README.md

 As we've seen, the docker commands to start containers can get pretty cumbersome, especially when working with multiple containers at once.
 Enter Docker Compose, a handy container orchestration tool for saving and starting container configurations.
 Running plain Docker commands is sometimes appropriate, but a most of the time it's easier to write a `docker-compose.yaml` and use Docker Compose to work with frequently used setups.

-- Continuing with our Elasticsearch example, we can turn our Docker command into a `docker-compose.yaml`:
+- Continuing with our Elasticsearch example, we can turn our Docker command into a `docker-compose.yaml` (which has conveniently been provided):

   ```bash
   # From docker_tutorial/: